 In 2018, over 50% of product searches were made on the Amazon platform, beating actual search engines like Google.
 This is because searching for products on Amazon yields faster results and the platform directs shoppers to the actual product page with fewer clicks, not to mention that the product page offers enough information for potential customers.

 Compared to other sites that offer digital marketing opportunities like Facebook, Instagram, and Google (all three sites solely focusing on visibility and engagement), Amazon digital marketing has an additional function to guide the buyers in their decision-making process.
 They do this by assisting through offering comparisons based on prices, variations, and brands.
+Digital marketing courses are in great demand as well with better career and business opportunities.

 These pieces of evidence prove how big of a market Amazon is in itself.
 Amazon is where the buyers are.
 For the buyers to find you in this vast marketplace, you must invest in a good Amazon digital marketing strategy.